noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 “...What is this?
 Is something wrong with that Isis fellow?
 The magic power of death around her has become really thin...”

 “It’s the other way around.
-Isis is in an incredibly good mood right now....
+Isis is in an incredibly good mood right now...
 She has been like that for hours, feeling happy as she restlessly waited for Kaito-san’s arrival.”